DACA's out, CHIP's in, Obamacare hit in GOP bill to avert government shutdown

 The proposal, which ignores Democrats' demands for a legislative solution to protect young immigrants known as Dreamers and attempts to further gut Obamacare, appeared unlikely to achieve the support of many Democrats and it’s unclear if it will get the support of enough Republicans.

-The measure, presented to Republican rank-and-file members of the House in a closed door meeting Tuesday night to a conference frustrated with funding the government in short-term increments.
+The measure was presented to Republican rank-and-file members of the House in a closed door meeting Tuesday night to a conference frustrated with funding the government in short-term increments.

 The bill, which is the fourth stop-gap bill since the end of the last fiscal year in September, would fund the government at current levels for an additional four weeks, allowing more time for stalled negotiations over the Deferred Action for Childhood Arrivals program, or DACA, to find consensus on government funding for the remaining eight months of the fiscal year.